 Among the 37 species for which long-term trends are reported annually by the Breeding Bird Survey some substantial increases by individual species have been recorded since the survey began.
-In the last BBS report, trend data for the more widespread species were available for three time periods: long-term (1995-2020), medium-term (2010-2020) and for shorter periods.
-Between 1995 and 2020, 15 of the 37 species have shown a statistically significant increasing trend while only two, Skylark and Greenfinch, exhibit significant long-term declines, with the remainder showing no statistically significant changes.
+In the last BBS report, trend data for the more widespread species were available for three time periods: long-term (1995-2021), medium-term (2011-2021) and for shorter periods (2021-2022).
+Between 1995 and 2021, 14 of the 37 species have shown a statistically significant increasing trend while only two, Skylark and Greenfinch, exhibit significant long-term declines, with the remainder showing no statistically significant changes.
 The long-term increases of more than 12-fold in Buzzard and 15-fold in Blackcap are particularly dramatic.
 Buzzards have undoubtedly benefitted from a reduction in persecution and decreased use of persistent pesticides since the 1970s, while the increase of the Blackcap in Northern Ireland is likely to be linked to a combination of climate change, earlier laying and a general increase and north-westerly spread of the breeding population across the UK.
 Skylark declines are attributed to long-term changes in agricultural practices such as the switch to autumn sowing and loss of arable, and in the uplands by intensification of land management.

-The analysis of data for the shorter-term changes indicates that numbers of Hooded Crow and Blackcap have increased by more than 40 per cent during the last ten years, while numbers of Linnet, Sedge Warbler, Lesser Redpoll, Swallow and Greenfinch have declined.
-The marked fall in Greenfinch numbers, largely driven by the effects of Trichomonosis, a disease carried by a protozoan parasite, is still apparent.
+The analysis of data for the medium-term changes indicates that numbers of Hooded Crow, Meadow Pipit, Song Thrush, Wren, Goldcrest, and Blackcap have increased by 30 per cent or more during the last ten years, while numbers of Pheasant, Magpie, Coal tit, Great tit, Willow Warbler, Chaffinch, Greenfinch, Linnet, Sedge Warbler, Lesser Redpoll, Swallow and Greenfinch have declined.
+Numbers of Blackbird, Robin, and Woodpigeon have increased by less than 20 per cent over the last 10 years.
+The marked fall in Greenfinch numbers (80 per cent), largely driven by the effects of Trichomonosis, a disease carried by a protozoan parasite, is still apparent.